inariksit/NLP_course/2015/Tutorial5/README.md

 For a full explanation, read this! http://taweb.aichi-u.ac.jp/tmgross/catena.html

-### Reductionist grammar
+### Reductionistic grammar

 Now onto something that is *not* generative!
-A **reductionist** grammar formalism is constrasted with a **licencing** (or, *generative*!) grammar formalism.
+A **reductionistic** grammar formalism is constrasted with a **licencing** (or, *generative*!) grammar formalism.
 An empty reductionist grammar allows all possible strings in the world, whereas an empty licencing grammar allows no string.
 [Constraint Grammar](http://beta.visl.sdu.dk/constraint_grammar.html) (CG) is an example of a reductionist system.
 The starting point is that the words can have any analysis provided by a morphological analyser, and the task of the constraint rules is to get rid of inappropriate analyses.
 A perfect CG leaves only the right POS tags (=more structure than we started with!), and an empty CG leaves in place all the POS tags.